App Submission FAQ

 - Q: How do I change my contact information?

 - If you are the administrator of your Developer Console account, sign in to the console, click Settings, and then click Edit to edit your email address, account information, company profile, and user permissions.
 If you do not have administrator permissions, ask the account administrator to make the changes.

 - Q: How do I change the company name for my account?

 - To protect the security of your account, Amazon does not allow changes to your company name.
 You can request changes to your company name by using the Contact Us form.

 - Q: How do I change the information Amazon uses to pay me?

 - Only users with the administrator role can change payment information.
-In the developer portal, click Settings, click Payment Information, and then click Edit.
+In the Developer Console, click Settings, click Payment Information, and then click Edit.
 Make changes as necessary and then click Save.

 - Q: How do I add a user to my organization's developer account?